-- Potential annual net increase in personal income tax revenues in the tens of billions of dollars annually from tax rate increases and new tax credits.
+- Potential annual net increase in PIT revenues in the tens of billions of dollars annually.
 The first \$7.5 billion annually would be allocated to the state General Fund with additional revenue allocated for environmental protection. - Unknown state and local revenue reductions-potentially in the tens of billions of dollars annually-due to changes in taxpayer behavior.

 Sincerely,

-Elizabeth G. Hill Legislative Analyst
+Elizabeth G. Hill

+Legislative Analyst

-Michael C. Genest Director of Finance 4
+Michael C. Genest

+Director of Finance